-Additional labor market outcomes.
-Finally, in Table 7 we study the impact on other labor market outcomes such as self-employment, part-time (working less than 30 hours per week), and over-time (working more than 40 hours per week) status.
-Changing working hours or pushing workers to self-employment are often argued to be important margins of adjustment to the minimum wage.
-We find little indication that the high-probability or the high-recall groups experienced any changes in self-employment.
-We do find a decline in the share of employees in part-time jobs for the high-probability group, with close to no change in the share of employees in over-time jobs.
+Finally, in table 7 we study the impact on other labor market outcomes, such as self-employment, part-time (working fewer than 30 hours per week), and overtime (working more than 40 hours per week) status.
+Changing working hours and pushing workers to self-employment are often argued to be important margins of adjustment to the minimum wage.
+We find little indication that the high-probability or the high-recall group experienced any changes in self-employment.
+We do find a decline in the share of employees in part-time jobs for the high-probability group, with close to no change in the share of employees in overtime jobs.
 The former change is statistically significant at the conventional levels.
-This implies that the minimum wages increase the share of full-time jobs (without any over-time) in the low-wage workforce.
+This implies that the minimum wages increase the share of full-time jobs (without any overtime) in the low-wage workforce.